apmalinsky/panoptic-fpn-coco-vision/README.md

 # Panoptic Segmentation Engine on COCO Dataset

 An implementation of a Panoptic Feature Pyramid Network (Panoptic FPN) for comprehensive scene understanding, combining instance and semantic segmentation tasks on the COCO dataset.
-Developed as part of the Applied Artificial Intelligence Program at the University of San Diego (USD).

 ## 🚀 Project Overview
 Panoptic segmentation unifies semantic segmentation (classifying "stuff" categories like sky or road) and instance segmentation (detecting distinct object instances like cars or people).
 This project utilizes a **Panoptic FPN** architecture with a **ResNet-50** backbone to process multi-scale inputs and execute dual-head pixel-level and instance-level segmentation.